yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 A $2$-form is an expression built using wedge products of pairs of $1$-forms.

 The real significance of $2$-forms will come later when we do surface integrals.
 A $2$-form will be an expression that can be integrated over a surface in the same way that a $1$-form can be integrated over a curve.

+# Tensors

+## Exterior derivative

+The exterior derivative can be applied to vectors as well.